blueess/AI-projects/README.md

 # AI-projects
 This repository contains a collection of AI and machine learning projects, including data analysis, model training, and evaluation.
-Each project is organized in its own folder and includes code, notebooks, and documentation.
+Each project is organized in its own folder.

 ## Project: Student Performance Prediction
 This project analyzes factors affecting student exam scores using regression models.
 It demonstrates data preprocessing, outlier removal, feature engineering, and model comparison (linear and polynomial regression).